Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Introduction

-\begin{thm*}[\ref{conformalStructures}] Let $\cT_U$ and $p\from S\to U$ be as in \Cref{defT} and \Cref{deform twistor lines}.
-Then, up to shrinking $U$ around $\Twr$, there is a canonical $\Gamma$-equivariant family of anti-selfdual holomorphic conformal structures on $p\colon S \to U$ such that for every $t = [C] \in U$ the induced conformal equivalence class of metrics on the fiber $S_t$ contains a complex-hyperk\"ahler representative that induces all complex structures represented by points $p \in C \subset \Omega$.
+\begin{thm*}[\ref{conformalStructures}] Let $p\from S\to U$ be as introduced above and denote by $M$ the real 4-manifold underlying every K3 surface.
+Then, up to shrinking $U\subset C_1(\Omega)$ around the space of twistor cycles, there is a canonical $\Gamma$-equivariant family of anti-selfdual holomorphic conformal structures on $p\colon S \to U$ such that for every $t = [C] \in U$ the induced conformal equivalence class of metrics on the fiber $S_t$ contains a complex-hyperk\"ahler representative that induces exactly those complex structures on $M$ that correspond to the points $p \in C \subset \Omega$ via the Global Torelli Theorem.
 Over every twistor cycle this complex-hyperk\"ahler metric is the complexification of the K\"ahler-Einstein metric coming from Yau's solution of the Calabi conjecture. \end{thm*}

-In particular, for every complex cycle $C$ obtained by a small deformation of a twistor cycle the K3 surfaces parametrized by $C$ share a complex-hyperk\"ahler metric, which is canonical up to scaling by a non-zero complex number.
+As a consequence, given a complex cycle $C$ obtained by a small deformation of a twistor cycle, the K3 surfaces parametrized by $C$ share a complex-hyperk\"ahler metric, see \Cref{cor:commonHKmetric}.
+We emphasize that for cycles that are not defined over $\mathbb{R}$ the complex-hyperk\"ahler structure found above is not the complexification of a K\"ahler-Einstein metric but a ``truly complex'' object.